Japn 340

 I. Classical Japanese Cinema: Mizoguchi, Ozu, Early Kurosawa

-Read and Discuss Yoshimoto Intro I PDF on WISE
+Read and Discuss Yoshimoto Intro I PDF on CANVAS

 Introduction to Classical Japanese Cinema: Mizoguchi Kenji's Ugetsu Monogatari (1953)